staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/basics/navigating-postman.md

 You can have many tabs open at the same time.
 To rearrange your open tabs, select and drag them in the desired order.

-To manage your open tabs or to access recently closed tabs, right-click the open tab to activate a menu with action options:
+To manage your open tabs, right-click the open tab to activate a menu with action options:

 * **Duplicate Tab** - _(Available on the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/))_ Duplicates the current tab.
 This doesn't create a copy of the request, so when you duplicate a tab any edits you make are reflected in the original request.
 * **Close Tab** - Closes the current tab.
 If the tab has unsaved changes, Postman asks if you want to save before closing.